FudanVI/benchmarking-chinese-text-recognition/README.md

 [15] Chen J, Li B, Xue X. Scene Text Telescope: Text-Focused Scene Image Super-Resolution.
 CVPR, 2021.

 ## Citation
 Please consider citing this paper if you find it useful in your research.
-The bibtex-format citations of relevant datasets are at [link](https://github.com/FudanVI/benchmarking-chinese-text-recognition/tree/main/bibtex).
+The bibtex-format citations of all relevant datasets and baselines are at [link](https://github.com/FudanVI/benchmarking-chinese-text-recognition/tree/main/bibtex).

 ```
 to be filled